roooodcastro/live_speed/README.md

 - [ ] Implement controls for disabling sound effects
 - [ ] Implement a better HUD for displaying more information about the game
 - [ ] Add help timer to warn players os possible plays when they stay a long time without any moves
+- [ ] Implement AI to serve as a tutorial

 ### Interface